 LEAP has long been concerned about the loss of Sabah’s biodiversity and has supported initiatives to conserve threatened and endangered species such as the Critically Endangered Sunda Pangolin.

 However, while awareness may be increasing about the plight of the pangolin, this is matched by an increased demand for pangolin meat and scales, both domestically and internationally, and recently pangolins have been in the spotlight as a potential link between the original source of Covid-19 virus and humans, highlighting the urgent need to stop wildlife trade.

-LEAP hopes to continue working with relevant stakeholders, including local communities, to secure a future for this threatened mammal and its habitats.
+LEAP will continue working with relevant stakeholders, including local communities, to secure a future for this wonderful but threatened mammal and its habitats.